 - All-Con, Dallas

 Just to make it known and clear, there are other Rocky Horror casts that have made appearances and made rounds in the DFW area.
 We would like to let address what we are and are not.
-We are not the Ridglea cast, the Furneaux cast, the Domingo cast, or the Angelica/Magnolia cast.
+We are not the 1980’s Ridglea cast, the Furneaux cast, the Domingo cast, Angelica/Magnolia cast, or the Lakewood cast.
 We have no affiliation with any of the above mentioned casts.

 Why Rocky Works: